 It may not be central, but the owners are super friendly and will explain to you (extensively) about Portland’s transportation system, meaning you can get to the more lively neighborhoods of Portland with ease.
 The welcoming atmosphere is great if you’re by yourself because everyone likes to feel comfortable, don’t they?

 Best Hostel for Solo Travellers in Portland – HI Portland Northwest

 - Free Breakfast

 This place is set in a pretty cool old house, the type that’d probably be a spooky house in some American horror film, but, um, don’t worry about that.
 It’s not in any way a spooky house.
 Just has the exterior vibes, that’s all.

 In fact, this place is probably the best hostel for solo travellers in Portland.
-The staff are super friendly, facilities super clean (and good), and in a good area of town that’s easy to hit up with a few new mates from the hostel.
-Easy.
+The staff are super friendly, facilities super clean (and good), and in a good area of town.
+Stay here and it’ll be easy to find all sorts of things to do with a few new mates from the hostel.

 Best Cheap Hostel in Portland – HI Portland Hawthorne